Title: Ninfa Rodriguez Laurenzo Papers, 1971-2004

 Photocopy decisions will be made by Special Collection staff on a case-by-case basis.
 Patrons are responsible for obtaining permission to publish from copyrights holders.

 Preferred Citation: Ninfa Rodriguez Laurenzo Papers.
-Courtesy of Special Collection, University of Houston Libraries.
+Special Collection, University of Houston Libraries.